 Things are just as good under the bonnet with a 1.5-litre diesel and a 2.0-litre petrol offering a refined drive.
 This is helped by the CX-3’s excellent handling – it feels nimble and compliance in all situations.
 In terms of practicality, the fabulous looks impede marginally on cabin space – 350 litres is acceptable, but far from the best in class.

-To find the best price on a new one, our Mazda CX-3 deals page will help you get a great deal from the best dealers.
+To find a great price on a new one, our Mazda CX-3 deals page will help you get a fantastic deal from the best dealers.

 The Jeep Renegade is a sensible yet stylish crossover with chunky American looks reminiscent of older Jeeps.
 Thanks to its upright body, passenger space is more than acceptable and it feels sure-footed on the road.
 There’s one petrol and three diesel engines to choose from – all returning impressive economy figures.